ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 <sup>The opening lines of the first edition of *Pan Tadeusz*.
 Source: Wikimedia Commons.</sup>

 [VOSTOK](https://drobnik.co/vostok), my genre-bending literary sci-fi, is probably the most Polish book I’ll ever write.
-It made sense then to interweave the text with a *trzynastozgłowiec* poem.
+It made sense then to interweave it with *trzynastozgłowiec* verse.
 One that’s a queer retelling of Bradbury’s “The Long Rain” because who’s going to stop me.